mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 }}

 ### Background & History
-Talia came to Aethoria as a refugee from Thaldros, one of the half-elf children displaced by the conflicts following the Dragon Wars.
+Talia came to Aethoria as a refugee from Thaldros, one of the half-elf children displaced by the conflicts following the Dragon Crisis.
 The elves took her in reluctantly—half-breeds often struggled to find acceptance—but she won them over with determination and wisdom beyond her years.

 She became a druid of considerable power, specializing in agricultural magic that helped communities thrive.
 Her practical approach and understanding of non-elven perspectives made her valuable as a bridge between the Harmony and other peoples.
 When the Circle of Speakers created an advisory position for non-pure-elven voices, she was the obvious choice.